Are you curious about some of the worst overrated books of all time?

 Take 4 grams of X, order 7 milligrams of Y, drink the shake at 7:05… Then compare and record the millimeters of your penis erection to yesterday’s erection…

 But not so minus the penis as you might imagine.

 Indeed in this nutrition manual for math PhDs, Ferris even throws in his surefire way to make a woman orgasm.

-And he does in the perfect “hack and measure” Ferris’ style: tested and measured to the square millimeters of contact (three square millimeters in this case, and I’m not joking).
+And he does it in the perfect “hack and measures” Ferris’ style: tested and measured to the square millimeters of contact (three square millimeters in this case, and I’m not joking).
 For an overall time of 15 minutes of perfect efficiency.

 She got off a perfectly timed orgasm.
 Ferris got off measuring the whole process.